goauthentik/authentik/website/developer-docs/blueprints/v1/structure.md

 #### `blueprints.goauthentik.io/instantiate`:

 Configure if this blueprint should automatically be instantiated (defaults to `"true"`).
 When set to `"false"`, blueprints are listed and available to be instantiated via API/Browser.

+#### `blueprints.goauthentik.io/description`:

+Optionally set a description, which can be seen in the web interface.